Misskey Setup and Installation Guide

 Create a systemd service here

-Edit it, and paste this and save:
+/etc/systemd/system/misskey.serviceEdit it, and paste this and save:

-[Unit] Description=Misskey daemon [Service] Type=simple User=misskey ExecStart=/usr/bin/npm start WorkingDirectory=/home/misskey/misskey Environment="NODE_ENV=production" TimeoutSec=60 StandardOutput=journal StandardError=journal SyslogIdentifier=misskey Restart=always [Install] WantedBy=multi-user.target
+[Unit] Description=Misskey daemon [Service] Type=simple User=misskey ExecStart=/usr/bin/npm start WorkingDirectory=/home/misskey/misskey Environment="NODE_ENV=production" TimeoutSec=60 StandardOutput=journal StandardError=journal SyslogIdentifier=misskey Restart=always [Install] WantedBy=multi-user.targetReload systemd and enable the misskey service.

-sudo systemctl daemon-reload; sudo systemctl enable misskey
+sudo systemctl daemon-reload; sudo systemctl enable misskeyStart the misskey service.

 sudo systemctl start misskey

-You can check if the service is running with systemctl status misskey
+You can check if the service is running with systemctl status misskey.

 Launch with OpenRC